 Seasonal decor and favors

-Want to decorate for Halloween, Thanksgiving, Valentine’s Day and any number of other holidays?
-Love to fill Christmas stockings with trinkets, small gadgets, and other kinds of fun stuff?
-You’ll find everything from packages of spider rings, to glow sticks, streamers, wall and door decor and on and on—all super cheap—at the dollar store.
+Do you want to decorate for Halloween, Thanksgiving, Valentine’s Day, and any other holidays?
+Do you love to fill Christmas stockings with trinkets, small gadgets, and other fun stuff?
+You’ll find everything from packages of spider rings, to glow sticks, streamers, wall and door decor, and on and on—all super cheap—at the dollar store.

 Hold on.
 It’s true—most dollar stores sell pregnancy tests for a dollar that would cost upwards of $15 or more in a drugstore.
 Are they reliable?
 I suppose they are if they do what they say on the label.
 And assuming the test kit is sealed and not beyond its expiration date, why not?
 If you’re worried about a false response, buy a few kits to make sure.
 At a buck each, you’ll still save a bundle.

 You’d be well-advised to avoid any pregnancy test with an expiration date that is nearer than six months.